 8. Has failed to pay the license or annual renewal fees.

-9. Has failed to file an annual report when due or within any extension of time that the superintendent, for good cause, may have granted.
+9. Has failed to file an annual report when due or within any extension of time that the deputy director, for good cause, may have granted.

-10. Fails to have or maintain at least twenty-five thousand dollars in liquid assets available for use in the conduct of the business.
+10. Fails to have or maintain at least $25,000 in liquid assets available for use in the conduct of the business.

-B. If any person to whom a license is issued or who has applied for a license is indicted or informed against for forgery, embezzlement, obtaining money under false pretenses, extortion, criminal conspiracy to defraud, or a like offense or offenses, and a certified copy of the indictment or information or other proper evidence of that indictment or information is filed with the superintendent, the superintendent may suspend the license issued to the licensee or refuse to grant a license to an applicant pending trial on the indictment or information.
+B. If any person to whom a license is issued or who has applied for a license is indicted or informed against for forgery, embezzlement, obtaining money under false pretenses, extortion, criminal conspiracy to defraud, or a like offense or offenses, and a certified copy of the indictment or information or other proper evidence of that indictment or information is filed with the deputy director, the deputy director may suspend the license issued to the licensee or refuse to grant a license to an applicant pending trial on the indictment or information.

-D. The superintendent may deny a branch office permit to a person or suspend or revoke a branch office permit for the same reasons sufficient under this section for denial, suspension or revocation of a license.
+D. The deputy director may deny a branch office permit to a person or suspend or revoke a branch office permit for the same reasons sufficient under this section for denial, suspension or revocation of a license.